What is Organizational Development (OD)?

 Organizational development, commonly known as OD is a systematic and planned process of changing an organization’s plans, policies, processes, and strategies to be more effective and efficient.
 The main goal of OD is to increase the overall growth of the organization.

-OD focuses on continuous improvement in companies culture, strategies to deal with new opportunities in a positive way, and encourages employees to be more open to accepting change so as to increase the organization’s performance.
+OD focuses on continuous improvement in the company’s culture, strategies to deal with new opportunities in a positive way, and encourages employees to be more open to accepting change so as to increase the organization’s performance.

 Organizational development is a science-based yet humanized approach to bringing change to the organization.
 It involves a systematic long-range process of making organizations effective and adaptive to environmental changes by developing, improving, and reinforcing strategies, structures, and processes of the firm.